dkiriinya/My-Ethics-Journey/README.md

 ## 🙏 Credits

-Special thanks to the course lecturer and fellow students who made this journey meaningful.
+Special thanks to the course lecturer Dr Fred Olwendo and fellow students who made this journey meaningful.

 ---